 Create and Prepare the Substrate

-You’ll need to plan a way to have a steady acquisition of the main ingredients.
-Each ingredient is crucial to the proper preparation of the substrate, or compost base.
+You’ll need to plan a way to steadily acquire the main ingredients.
+Each ingredient is crucial to properly preparing the substrate or compost base.

 Incubate the Mushrooms

 Casing – The compost is moved to the fruiting room.
-In that room, a layer of mixed peat moss and limestone is spread over it.
+A layer of mixed peat moss and limestone is spread in that room.

 Pinning – The spawn is spread in the casing.
 When the first mushrooms appear, they look like very slender white pins.
 That’s why it’s called pinning.